 It was a busy four years for a twenty-year-old Jew in ancient Babylon.
 In the time it takes most college students to figure out how to do their own laundry, Daniel had lost his parents and his home, lost his manhood, become an expert in the demonic occult, and risen to rulership in the most wicked nation the world has ever seen.

 Whether we like it or not, most of life is monotonous.
 We do the same thing day after day, and we often feel like we have nothing to show for it.
 The laundry keeps piling up.
 The traffic on the road is always the same.
 The coffee pot always burns the brew.
 The spacebar on the keyboard at work always sticks.
 Life plods along the same as it always has.
 Often we end up wondering if there’s any value to what we do.
 But what if monotony itself has value?

 Words matter.
 The language we use every day shapes the way we see our world.
 We talk about the strength of our coffee in the morning, or the F-150 that cut us off in traffic.
 We share our opinions on the most recent college basketball game or describe the Pad Thai we had for dinner.

 As a writer, I often thought that I controlled my words more than most people—that everything I tapped out on my keyboard blinked into existence did exactly what I wanted it to.
 Little did I realize that the nouns and verbs, pronouns and participles I use tell a different story about me.

 Story shapes us.

 Every part of our lives fills in the pages of the story you and I craft around us.
-My life mission is to tell those stories—stories of life, of deepest sorrow, and the brilliance of light in the darkness of the human soul.
-And in the midst of it all, I hope to place these chapters—yours and mine—in the Narrator's greatest story.
+My life mission is to help people tell those stories—stories of life, of deepest sorrow, and the brilliance of light in the darkness of the human soul.
+And in the midst of it all, I hope to place these chapters—yours and mine—in the Greatest Story.
 A story that began in darkness and ends in light.